Conversion Format

 tag

-Tag the conversion with a custom value.
-The tag is used in conversion statistics.
+Tag the conversion with a custom value for tracking and analytics.
+Use this to categorize conversions by customer ID, document type, or business unit.
+The tag appears in conversion statistics.
 A value longer than 32 characters is cut off.

 - Example: